 What are the most important things to know about darunavir?

 Darunavir can cause serious, life-threatening side effects.
-These includeproblems and severe skin reactions or rash.
+These includeproblems, severe skin rash, allergic reactions, and .

 Contact your health care provider right away if you have any of the following symptoms that could be signs of liver problems: